DukeStatSci/datafest/content/sponsors.md

 ## Lognormal Sponsors

-[The Cultural Engagement Fund](https://studentaffairs.duke.edu/cma/cultural-engagement-fund) provides student organizations with financial resources to develop programs that promote any of the following: arts, cocurricular education, health and safety, multiculturalismand diversity, university/community service, and/or cross-cultural collaboration.
+[Duke Cultural Engagement Fund](https://studentaffairs.duke.edu/cma/cultural-engagement-fund) provides student organizations with financial resources to develop programs that promote any of the following: arts, cocurricular education, health and safety, multiculturalismand diversity, university/community service, and/or cross-cultural collaboration.